tarlepp/symfony-flex-backend/doc/PHPSTORM.md

 # What is this?

 This document contains information how you can setup your [PhpStorm](https://www.jetbrains.com/phpstorm/) for this application _"correct"_ way.

+For recommend plugins see [External links / resources](#external-links--resources) section of this documentation.

 ## Table of Contents